open-telemetry/opentelemetry-collector-contrib/exporter/azureblobexporter/README.md

 The following settings are required:

-- url (no default): Azure storage account endpoint. e.g. https://<account-name>.blob.core.windows.net/
+- url: Must be specified if auth type is not connection_string.
+If auth type is connection_string, it's optional or will be override by the auth.connection_string.
+Azure storage account endpoint. e.g. https://<account-name>.blob.core.windows.net/
 - auth (no default): Authentication method for exporter to ingest data.
   - type (no default): Authentication type for expoter. supported values are: connection_string, service_principal, system_managed_identity, user_managed_identity and etc.
   - tenand_id: Tenand Id for the client, only needed when type is service_principal.